Two steps help you achieve obedience to God in adversity, and bear testimony for God like Job did in trials.

 The next day, when I sent my child to school, I reflected on my thoughts of those days all the way and remembered that at ordinary times the brothers and sisters would send the passages of God’s words they felt good to the skype messaging groups, but I just shared God’s words in the meetings for fear that the others would know more than me.
 I wanted to talk more about something that they didn’t know, so that they would think highly of me and compliment me.
 I felt uncomfortable while seeing that other brothers’ and sisters’ fellowships were better than mine.
 I used to feel that I was carefree and didn’t like to make a fuss with others, so I thought I was simple and was a good person.
 But now I was jealous of others.
 I could hardly believe I was that kind of person.
 At noon, I called a sister and asked whether she was jealous of brothers and sisters when their fellowships were good.
 The sister said she was not, and also added, “I feel enjoyment and happiness while seeing that brothers and sisters can fellowship well.”
 On hearing her words, I felt even worse in my heart.
 I cried and prayed to God, “O God!
 I don’t want to be jealous of others.
 I feel so bad now, for I can’t stop myself from being jealous of the sister in every meeting.
 I don’t know what to do now.
 O God!
 May You help me get rid of this jealous heart.”

 Later, Sister Lili of the church heard of my state and sent me a passage from a fellowship: “So are those who are jealous of others narrow-minded? … Is it good to be narrow-minded or jealous?
 No good at all.
 Those who are petty, narrow-minded, or malicious will be laughed at by others and are unworthy to live.
 It does no good to be narrow-minded, that’s for sure.
 Some people say, ‘We just can’t overcome it sometimes.
 Once we meet someone better than us, we’ll feel jealous, get angry, or don’t even want to live as soon as we see him.
 So, what should we do when encountering these things?’
 Pray to God and curse ourselves.
 Is it okay?
 How to?
 You say, ‘I can’t bear to see others do well.
 What kind of person am I?
 This kind of person like me doesn’t deserve to live.
 I’m jealous of whoever is better than me.
 What is my heart like?
 There is actually no normal humanity in this.
 May God discipline and prune me.’
 Then you continue to pray, ‘May God deliver me from being narrow-minded and make me a bit more broad-minded so that I can live out human likeness, lest I shame You.’
 Just pray like this.
 After praying for a period of time, perhaps you’ll become generous unwittingly.
 Next time when you meet someone better than you again, your jealousy won’t be that intnese.
 You can tolerate him and can coexist normally with him.
 And you’ll become normal gradually.
 Once you have a normal humanity, you’ll live happily and unrestrained.
 But if you are too mean, you will feel strained, painful and exhausted.”
 After reading this passage of fellowship, I felt pricked in the heart.
 These words were just describing me!
 When I saw the sister fellowship well, instead of learning from her strengths, I hoped that no one would praise her and agree with her points.
 I also wanted to talk something that others did not know so that they would all praise me.
 I was so petty and narrow-minded; how could I have any normal humanity?
 In retrospect, I also acted like this before I believed in God.
 In my dealings with others, be it my colleagues, my neighbors, or my family, I always hoped to get praise from them in everything.
 Sometimes when my colleagues praised someone who performed well in the work before me, I often felt defiant and said, “There’s nothing great about it.
 I also can do that.”
 In order to make others think highly of me, I always tried my best to do things well, regardless of how hard and tiring.
 I had lived like this before believing in God, but now I realized that it was Satan’s corrupt disposition.
 This passage of fellowship also said that those who were envious of others were small-minded, short-lived, malicious, and unworthy to live, and their life was painful.
 It was indeed the fact.
 During this period of time, I felt that being envious of others really made me distressed in my heart.
-This passage of fellowship also showed me a path to practice, which was to pray to God and let God make a broad-minded person out of me.
+This passage of fellowship also showed me a path to practice, which was to and let God make a broad-minded person out of me.
 Afterward, I prayed in front of God about my jealous heart, “O God!
 I don’t want to be that narrow-minded.
 May You deliver me from this corruption and make me more broad-minded, so that I can live out the likeness of man and not bring shame to You.
 May God help me and transform me.”

 After a period of time of practicing this way, I felt that my jealousy of the sister was not as intense as before.
 However, I had to face the sister in every meeting, and the brothers and sisters who had meetings with me complimented her from time to time, and sometimes even their eyes expressed their approval.
 At such times, I would be jealous of her involuntarily and couldn’t get along with her normally, feeling that there was always a distance between us.
 I felt very tired and didn’t know when I could get out of it.